 In the role of assistant superintendent, Dr. Davis helped to establish the Richland Two Assistant Principal Academy, the Administrators Development Series, the Training Administrators Program and the Administrators Mentoring Program.
 Under his guidance, all five of the district’s high schools were accepted to TransformSC’s network of innovative schools in May 2016.
 He also provided overall supervision for the opening of the Richland Two Institute of Innovation (R2i2); which included the selection, development and implementation of academic areas of focus, course development, establishment of partnerships, selection of personnel, development of organizational structure, building supervision, and day-to-day operations.

 Dr. Davis earned a Bachelor of Science degree in sociology from Francis Marion University.
-From the University of South Carolina, he earned master’s degrees in school counseling and educational administration, and Educational Specialist and Doctor of Philosophy degrees in educational counseling.
+From the UofSC, he earned master’s degrees in school counseling and educational administration, and Educational Specialist and Doctor of Philosophy degrees in educational counseling.
 He holds superintendent, school counseling, secondary principal and secondary supervision certifications.
-In addition to his formal educational training, Dr. Davis has participated and completed numerous educational leadership programs offered through the South Carolina Department of Education including the Tapping Executive Educators Program, the School Leadership Executive Institute and the South Carolina Education Policy Fellowship Program, and the Riley Institute at Furman University Diversity Leaders Initiative.
+In addition to his formal educational training, Dr. Davis has participated in and completed numerous educational leadership programs.

 Dr. Davis, a Columbia native, is a member of Brookland Baptist Church.
 He and his wife, Pamela, have two daughters who attend school in Richland Two and another who recently graduated from a district high school.